 Pros of Using Glyphosate

-It increases farm yields: On large-scale agricultural applications, glyphosate increases the size of harvests by killing off weeds that would otherwise compete with crop plants for water and nutrients.
+It increases farm yields: For large-scale growers, glyphosate increases the size of harvests each growing season.
+It acts as a broad-spectrum, postemergence herbicide, killing off weeds that would compete with crop plants for water and nutrients.

 Cons of Using Glyphosate